A do-nothing Programme for a do-nothing Executive

 a vote for Alliance is a vote for a party that will work hard for everyone; this manifesto sets out the areas we will prioritise over the next five years to deliver progress for you, your family and your community.

 Strip out the constitutional parts, and all of the manifestos are pretty much the same.
 They all talk about working together, working hard, tackling problems.
-Nationalist parties went further, downplaying or avoiding the constitutional question and focusing on delivery at home.
-This is because nationalist voters increasingly expect their political leaders to make devolution work.

 You’d think that with all this clear consensus, a Programme for Government would be straightforward to get drafted and released.
 But you’d be wrong.
 They needed over six months just to produce a draft for consultation.
 That in itself is strange – it’s a long time to create a draft of anything; and why do they need to consult on it ?
 The consultation was done when the parties presented their manifestos and secured a mandate at the election.
 Are they really saying that the outcome of the consultation will lead to significant changes in the content ?

-Reading the document, you might find yourself struggling to find concrete proposal in this document beyond funding decisions that were already announced and proposals to appoint a commission or an adviser.
+Reading the document, you might struggle to find concrete proposals beyond funding decisions that were already announced, or plans to appoint a commission or an adviser.
 Anyone who is familiar with the management speak that rules the roost in the corporate white-collar world will be familiar with the lexicon of those who want to sound busy while not actually doing anything.
 This is accomplished with the lavish deployment of weasel words and phrases – “we are committed to …”; “we will prioritise …”; “we will focus on ..”; “we will work to..”; “we will encourage”.

 There’s nothing there that you can challenge; nothing that you can measure.
 There are no commitments, no risks, no harsh truths, no sense that anyone is going to go out on a limb.
 A friend once summarised a similar document some years ago :